 How long should the aquarium sits empty before adding fish?

+A water conditioner or a dechlorinator can do this job.
+After cycling the tank for about two weeks, it is better to introduce some hardy fish such as minnows and danios first.
 If they are doing fine in your tank for about three to four days, you can slowly introduce other fish as well.